rabbitmq/ra/docs/internals/INTERNALS.md

 [Log Structured Storage](https://www.igvita.com/2012/02/06/sstable-and-log-structured-storage-leveldb/))
 which the Ra server uses to read data from its log.

+So the ETS tables are a way to access entries, but they are not the only place where entries are stored though (more on this later).

-The ETS table are used by Ra servers once entries have been replicated and got consensus.
+The ETS tables are typically used by Ra servers once entries have been replicated and got consensus.
 Ra servers look up confirmed entries with their index and apply them to their state machine.

-> This is not exactly true but it at least justifies the existence
-> of the ETS table in the WAL.
-Ra servers actually keep a cache of entries
+> Ra servers maintain also a short-lived cache of their entries which can be
-> before they are confirmed and they use this cache to look up entries
-> and apply them once they are confirmed.
-This is faster than a ETS lookup.
+> used whenever an entry needs to be looked up.
+This cache is pruned when
-> This first level cache is pruned as entries are confirmed written by the wal.
+> an entry is confirmed by the WAL (meaning, fully written to disk).
+Depending
-> If a leader doesn't have a majority it will still append to the log but it can’t apply,
-> so it will use the ETS tables later to look up entries.
+> on the timing, an entry can be looked up from this cache if it is there
+> (the fastest) or from an ETS table.
+An example of the usage of this cache
+> is when the leader gets a consensus for an entry before the confirmation of its
+> own WAL, the entry is looked up from the cache and applied to the state machine.
+> We'll see later that entries can be stored in yet another place, segment files.
+> So whenever an entry is needed, Ra will go through these
+> 3 storage mechanisms to look it up: cache, ETS tables, segment files.

 ### The Segment Writer